By Tim Lambert

 1841 In the USA three women gain bachelor degrees from Oberlin College.
 They are the first women in the USA to gain bachelor degrees.

 1848 Maria Mitchell becomes the first woman member of the American Academy of Arts and Sciences.
-The first women’s rights convention is held at Seneca Falls.
+The first convention on women’s rights in the USA is held at Seneca Falls, New York.
+About 300 women and men attend.
+Finally, 68 women and 32 men sign the Declaration of Sentiments calling for equal rights for women.

 1849 Elizabeth Blackwell becomes the first woman in the USA to qualify as a doctor